CyberT33N/android-cheat-sheet/README.md

 - **As it seems for the moment no official & unofficial Android 13 GSI Image is able to recieve SMS out of the box**
   - But most GSI images got Phh Treble Settings which can fix it
     - [FIX - SMS recieving not working](https://github.com/CyberT33N/android-cheat-sheet/blob/main/README.md#not-able-to-recieve-sms-on-trebledroid---android-13-gsi)
+     - **But nothing is really stable beside of the rom from Project Elixir**

 <br><br>